-Dr Vuyo Mavumengwana
+Dr. Vuyo Mavumengwana

-Dr Lucinda Baatjies
+Dr. Lucinda Baatjies

-Mr. Kudzanai Tapfuma
+Dr. Kudzanai Tapfuma

 Mr. Kudakwashe Nyambo

-My project involves isolation, purification, characterization, and evaluating antimycobacterial efficacy of small molecules extracted from bacteria isolated from South African gold mine tailings.
-In addition, the research involves creating a machine learning (QSAR) model for screening small molecules against selected Mycobacterial tuberculosis essential protein targets.
+My project involves isolation, purification, characterization, and evaluating the antimycobacterial efficacy of small molecules extracted from bacteria isolated from South African gold mine tailings.
+In addition, the research involves creating a machine learning (QSAR) model for screening small molecules against selected Mycobacterium tuberculosis essential protein targets.
 The compounds filtered by the machine learning model are virtually screened (via molecular docking and molecular dynamics simulations) against essential protein targets of Mycobacterium tuberculosis.

-My research project entails the isolation, identification, and evaluation of antimicrobial compounds from endophytic fungi found within Fynbos species against mycobacterial models (M. smeg and Mtb H37Rv) and ThP-1 macrophage cells.
+My research project entails the isolation, identification, and evaluation of antimicrobial compounds from endophytic fungi found within Fynbos species against mycobacterial models (M. smeg and M. tuberculosis H37Rv) and ThP-1 macrophage cells.
 In addition, the project includes the synthesis of magnetic dendrimer nanoparticles and its application as a bio-separation tool to further enhance the bioactivities of the antimicrobial compounds.